willbush/blog/content/blog/impermanence.md

 ```

 A `~/.config/autostart/teams.desktop` was left over after uninstalling
 teams[^3].
-Also, crap like this trying to bootstrap autostart on
+Crap like this trying to bootstrap autostart on its own is exactly
-its own is exactly the sort of thing I want to nuke from orbit.
+the sort of thing I want to nuke from orbit.
+So I'm finally going to give
+impermanence a try.

 # The plan